-There are several references in the bid documents to a further deformation analysis which makes use of the finite element program PLAXIS to conduct nonlinear deformation analyses with site-specific earthquake acceleration histories as input, but that report is not included in the bid documents and it does not appear that all the necessary properties to conduct an accurate analyses, even in 2D, are readily available.
-In any case, the bid documents indicate that the PLAXIS analyses were only two-dimensional and I will demonstrate subsequently why 2D analyses are rather conservative for addressing the Treasure Island shoreline stability problem.
+There are several references in the bid documents to a further deformation analysis which makes use of the finite element program PLAXIS to conduct nonlinear deformation analyses with site-specific earthquake acceleration histories as input, but that report is not included in the bid documents and it does not appear that the necessary properties to conduct an accurate analyses, even in 2D, are readily available.
+In any case, the bid documents indicate that the PLAXIS analyses were only two-dimensional and I will demonstrate subsequently why 2D analyses are inadequate to address the Treasure Island shoreline stability problem, or at the very least, why they are excessively conservative.